-I love that the book isn’t about ”what should We eat?” as a whole, because we all can call ourselves fruit eaters, meat eaters and grain eaters; enough time has passed to allow all three to be a part of our genetics to a certain degree.
-There’s no simple answer to what we All should eat, so the more correct question should be: What should I eat?
+I love that the book isn’t about “what should We eat?” as a whole because we all can call ourselves fruit eaters, meat eaters, and grain eaters; enough time has passed to allow all three to be a part of our genetics to a certain degree.
+There’s no simple answer to what we All should eat, so the correct question should be: What should I eat?

-I encourage you to never stop learning in your journey.
+I encourage you to never stop learning on your journey.

 Embrace what seeks you and learn more about Yourself.